Medium x WordPress Dispute: What Is The Best For You?

 Medium is a fully self-platform, which means you don’t need to worry about the software.
 Your content is in highly secure Medium servers.
 Your private information is kept secure using industry-standard security measures.

 WordPress is a self-platform.
 This means that you are responsible for the safety and security of your website.
-WordPress is well-known for its quick response to security issues with immediate updates that are automatically present to millions of WordPress sites.
-As a result, in this Medium X WordPress for posting dispute, medium gain.
+WordPress is well-known for its quick response to security issues with immediate updates automatically present to millions of WordPress sites.
+As a result, in this Medium X WordPress for posting dispute, medium gain on Medium and WordPress + How to Choose a best blogging platform.